logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 --------------------

 * **Secondary NameNode**
 	The secondary NameNode is no longer supported.
-Hops-FS supports multiple NameNodes and all the NameNodes are active.
+Hops-FS supports multiple NameNodes and all the NameNodes are active. **dfs.namenode.secondary.***
 * **EditLog**
 	The write ahead log (EditLog) is not needed as all the metadata mutations are stored in the highly available transactional memory.
 * **FSImage**